 A new Clinical Education Learning Centre will be developed in parallel at the Orange Base Hospital (Bloomfield) precinct.

-Project Control Group (PCG) Meeting: The next meeting is scheduled for 26 July 2019
+Project Control Group (PCG) Meeting: The next meetings are scheduled for the 28th of October 2019.

 Construction works: Stage refurbishment works will commence as soon as learning spaces are vacated in late October with these works programmed to be completed by start of 2020 teaching year where possible.